ThinkInvis/Archskipelagill/APWorld/docs/en_Skigill.md

 - Scramble Stats: Str/Dex/Int stats are exchanged with each other
 - Flash Mob: add 30 extra enemies to the next spawn wave
 - Stronger Enemies: add 1 minute to the run timer for purposes of enemy/wave difficulty only

+### Death Link

+Death Link is disabled by default and must be configured in the client options `.cfg` file to enable.
+It can be configured to send and/or receive Death Link deaths; and to either kill the player, end the run with no reward, or trigger a random trap when a death is received.